elc08/meth_scaling_law/README.md

-# Inference of the scaling between methylation rates and lifespan in mammals
+# Inference of scaling between methylation rates and lifespan in mammals

 ## General overview
 This repository aims to develop tools to infer scaling laws of methylation rates and lifespan in conserved age-related CpG sites across mammals.